ritwikrathore/smartdocs_v3/README.md

 *   **Multi-Document Upload**: Process multiple PDF and DOCX files simultaneously.
 *   **AI-Powered Analysis**: Get detailed analysis based on your specific prompts using advanced AI models.
 *   **Unified RAG Approach**: Sends all sub-prompts and their contexts to the LLM in a single call, allowing for cross-referencing and more coherent answers.
+*   **Dynamic RAG Channeling**: Intelligently adjusts the balance between BM25 keyword search and semantic search based on query characteristics, optimizing retrieval for different types of queries (e.g., more BM25 weight for structured queries like MT599 Swift messages).
 *   **Hybrid RAG Retrieval**: Combines BM25 keyword search, semantic search, and Databricks reranker for highly relevant context selection.
+*   **RAG Retry Functionality**: Allows users to retry RAG retrieval with adjusted parameters (BM25/semantic weighting) for individual sub-prompts, providing fine-grained control over context retrieval without re-running the entire analysis.
 *   **Databricks Integration**: Uses Databricks API for LLM (LLama 3), embeddings, and reranking, providing high-quality results with automatic token limit handling.
+*   **Fallback LLM Re-ranker**: When the Databricks reranker API is unavailable or fails, automatically falls back to an LLM-based reranking system that leverages the full context window without token truncation limitations.
+*   **Fact Extraction (Beta)**: Extract structured facts and definitions from AI analysis results with a dedicated "Generate Facts" feature, using Google LangExtract for high-quality extraction and exporting to Excel format.
+*   **Review Mode**: Streamlined interface for document review workflows with pre-configured prompts, expanded supporting citations, and optimized UI for verification tasks.
 *   **Prompt Decomposition**: Automatically breaks down complex prompts into smaller, manageable analysis tasks.
 *   **Phrase Verification**: Automatically verifies AI-extracted supporting phrases against the source documents using fuzzy matching.
 *   **PDF Annotation**: Highlights verified phrases directly within the PDF viewer.